A Lightness of Being: Throwing Open the Windows of the SubconsciousLaurie Weinberg, BFA, JD, CT.H June 24, 2021

 Clients start to learn how to keep what is working in their lives and let the rest go.
 They process and release old energy and increase and expand what was already there and already fantastic that they didn’t know about.
 Along with bags of garbage to be disposed of, they also discover treasures in the house.

 Pretty soon, with commitment and perseverance, we begin to create a different life for ourselves.
 The subconscious mind, having previously run the show without any awareness, starts to become conscious.
 We can make healthier choices and see more clearly.
 We have opened the windows and let light and fresh air into the house.
 Light begins to stream into all the rooms that were shut and dark.
 We begin to realize that happiness is our birthright and we gain tools to access that innate happiness.
 We begin to realize that the happiness we seek is not dependent on what happens “out there.”
 Rather we are embodiments of happiness for no reason.
-Our house has become a unified whole and all the rooms including the basement are inviting.
+Our house has become a unified whole and all the rooms are inviting.

 To keep the house clean is a daily practice.
 Hypnotherapy and psychotherapy help to clean up the house and do a great deal to clean up the basement.
 Having a regular practice of meditation and/or yoga also keeps the house clean.
 Throughout our lives, as a form of regular inner maintenance, it is great if we can become more “meditative” and make meditation or yoga a daily practice.
 Peppered with times where we will dive into hypnotherapy or psychotherapy or some combination of the two, we can really start to feel a lightness coming into our being.

 By committing to oneself, to “cleaning the house” and becoming more conscious – we do a great service to ourselves and all of humanity.
 By choosing a life of happiness for no reason and refusing to accept that life is all about suffering, we help to uplift others and create a pathway for others to awaken too!

 Find your path of healing and transformation and create the life of your dreams.
 You can do it.